Yusuf Pathan: Indian Premier League

 After a good domestic season in 2007/08, he was signed by the Rajasthan Royals in the Indian Premier League for US$265,000 (INR 1.9 crore).
 In the 2008 IPL season, he scored 435 runs and took 8 wickets.
 He recorded the season's fastest half-century (from 21 balls) against the Deccan Chargers, and was also the Man of the Match in the final against the Chennai Super Kings.
 In May 2021, ESPNcricinfo ranked Pathan's match figures of three wickets for 22 runs, and his 56 runs from 39 balls as the greatest IPL performance in the history of the tournament.

 Yusuf Pathan was named as the vice-captain of Rajasthan Royals during IPL 3.
 On 13 March 2010, Pathan scored a century off 37 balls, in an Indian Premier League match against Mumbai Indians.
 The innings also included 11 consecutive hits to the boundary (6, 6, 6, 6, 4, 4, 6, 4, 4, 4, 4).

-After that knock where he scored the fastest IPL century, his Rajasthan Royals skipper Shane Warne described his innings as one of the best innings he has even seen in his career and also compared Yusuf Pathan with his country-mate Andrew Symonds as two of the cleanest hitters of the ball.
+After that knock where he scored the fastest IPL century, his Rajasthan Royals skipper Shane Warne described his innings as one of the best innings he has ever seen in his career and also compared Yusuf Pathan with his country-mate Andrew Symonds as two of the cleanest hitters of the ball.

 In the 2011 IPL auction, he was bought for $2.1 million by Kolkata Knight Riders and was retained by the Kolkata Knight Riders for Rs 3.25 crores via the 'Right to Match' option in the Indian Premier League (IPL) auction 2014.

 On 15 May 2013, Yusuf Pathan became the first batsman to be given out for obstructing the field in Twenty20 cricket while playing for the Kolkata Knight Riders in the IPL 2013 against Pune Warriors India.

 On 24 May 2014, Yusuf hit the second-fastest 50 in IPL history doing it in a mere 15 balls.
 As a result, Kolkata Knight Riders ended up 2nd in the league table and won the title for the season.

 In January 2018, he was bought by the Sunrisers Hyderabad in the 2018 IPL auction.
 He played multiple good knocks that season including a vital 45 vs Chennai Super Kings in the final, though it was in a losing cause.
 After a dip in form in the 2019 season, he was released by Hyderabad ahead of the 2020 IPL auction.